-This National Historical Register building is a remarkable example of how Detroit's Nineteenth Century industrialization facilitates the city's revival in the Twenty-first Century as an administrative, technical and entertainment center.
+This National Historical Register building is a remarkable example of how Detroit's Nineteenth Century industrialization facilitates the city's revival in the Twenty-first Century.

 Crescent Brass and Pin traces its origin to the era when Detroit was among the nation's leaders in the production of cigars.
 In the mid-1880s, Detroit inventor Alvin Needham designed a machine to produce cigar boxes, thereby drastically reducing labor costs.
 Seeking capital, he joined with several blacksmiths, woodworkers, machinists and carpenters who established the Gray Brothers Carriage Works—the first firm to use rubber tires and roller bearings on their wagons.
 Apparently, they specialized in the production of heavy-duty rigs used for local delivery.
 By the end of the 1880s, the firm began producing nails at a factory located at 5155 Trumbull.